 I asked her "If you're happy with the performance of your business and don't have any problems, then why are you contacting us?"
 After a protracted silence, punctuated with an occasional "um…" and "err…", she hung up on me.

 I’ll probably never know what made her put the phone down.
 However I can certainly hazard a guess – I’ve seen this movie before.
-Many business owners don’t correlate their marketing investments against the needs and aspirations of their business.
+Many small business owners don’t correlate their marketing investments against the needs and aspirations of the enterprise.
 They assume that a pretty website, a bunch of social media updates, and the occasional Facebook ad is what it takes.

 The problem with that line of thinking is that it assumes all businesses require similar marketing initiatives – which clearly isn’t the case.
+Marketing a startup is different to a small business, which is different from a large one.
+B2B marketing is different from B2C.
+A marketing plan for a business selling baby clothes will be different to a startup selling IT services – you get the picture.
 Every company’s marketing plan is different for the simple reason that every company is different.
 Even copying the marketing activities from the competition probably won’t work for you – it may not even be working for them.

 Any sustainable plan has to be based upon the commercial needs of the business at the time.
 Identify what needs improvement, then devise and implement a plan.
 Any marketing action needs to be based on addressing a particular business problem.
 Otherwise all you’re doing is creating noise without any way of knowing if anything’s working.